 The Servers is a gospel bluegrass group based in Villa Rica, in West Central GA.
 The group was formed in 1999 by Kelly McCord.
 Kelly had been a member of a group called The Gospel Servers which began in 1993 and dissolved in 1998.
-The group now has 4 members, Kelly on guitar, Brandon on banjo, Amos on bass and Galen on mandolin.
+The group now has 5 members, Kelly and Josh on guitar, Brandon on banjo, Tony on bass and Galen on mandolin.
 The Servers were inactive for a one year period and began performing again in April, 08.
 We released a new CD called “The Journey” in June 2018.
 Please check our schedule and we hope to see you soon.

 The Servers perform traditional bluegrass gospel music, bluegrass with a southern gospel flavor and and occasional acapella number.
 Our central focus is spreading His Word in music.
 We sing almost exclusively in churches and traditional Christ-centered gatherings.
 Hope to see you soon!